DavidBraun777/DavidBraun777/README.md

 - **Other**: Web Accessibility, CI/CD, Agile Methodologies, MongoDB, Database Management, Computer Networking, Linux, Windows, Mac OS

 ## 🔭 Projects
-Here will be more of the projects I've worked on:
+Here are some of the projects I've worked on:

 - [Vision Inspired Fellowship Group Website](https://github.com/DavidBraun777/vifg-website): A responsive and accessible website for a non-profit organization built with React and Node.js.
 Features include donations and event management.